HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 On February 28, 2002, the Canadian Nuclear Safety Commission (CNSC), after holding a one-day public hearing (February 28, 2002) approved an application by COGEMA Resources Inc., Saskatoon, Saskatchewan, for revocation of its Mining Facility Removal Licence for the Shea Creek Project, located in the Cluff Lake area of northwest Saskatchewan.

-> Download Record of Proceedings, Including Reasons for Decision (March 22, 2002)external link (PDF)
+> Download Record of Proceedings, Including Reasons for Decision (March 22, 2002) (PDF)

 Hidden Bay